cbdb-project/processing-prompts-by-batch/README.md

 # Processing Prompts by Batch (probat)

-Processing Prompts by Batch is a Python script designed to automate the process of sending batches of prompts to the [G4F](https://github.com/xtekky/gpt4free) API (based on OpenAI's GPT-3.5 API.
-It's FREE and LEGAL!) and collecting their responses.
-It reads prompts from a text file, sends them to the G4F API, and saves the processed output in another text file.
-The script is useful for bulk processing of text data, leveraging the G4F API for text generation or transformation tasks.
+Processing Prompts by Batch is a Python script designed to automate the process of sending batches of prompts to LLM API and collecting their responses.
+It reads prompts from a text file, sends them to the LLM API, and saves the processed output in another text file.
+The script is useful for bulk processing of text data, leveraging the LLM API for text generation or transformation tasks.

 ## NOTICE!!!

-Currently, we are using the free Anthropic API (claude 3 opus) instead of G4F.
-You can obtain a free Anthropic API key by visiting https://www.anthropic.com/api.
+Currently, we are using the free Google Gemini Pro 1.5 API.
+You can obtain a free Google Gemini API key by visiting https://aistudio.google.com/app/apikey.
 After acquiring your API key, save the key to `api_key.txt` in the root directory of the current repository.

 ![image](https://github.com/cbdb-project/processing-prompts-by-batch/assets/8538710/f38a0f0f-732d-4f71-bdbd-b2054831b92d)

+**Current Google API request limitation**

+- 2 RPM (requests per minute)
+- 32,000 TPM (tokens per minute)
+- 50 RPD (requests per day)

-Then intall Anthropic SDK：
+Before running intall the SDK：

 ```
-pip install anthropic -U
+pip install -q -U google-generativeai
 ```
 Then follow the instruction of [Usage](https://github.com/cbdb-project/processing-prompts-by-batch/tree/main#usage) below